iworks/simple-seo-improvements/readme.txt

 1. Select button `Upload Plugin`
 1. Upload the .zip file you just downloaded
 1. Activate the plugin
-1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen.
+1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen

 = 3.
 The old and reliable way (FTP) =
 1. Upload `Simple SEO Improvements` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen.
+1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen

 == Frequently Asked Questions ==